emberjs/rfcs/text/0000-angle-bracket-invocation.md

 "fallback" scenario.

-In conclusion, the ideal syntax should be similar to HTML syntax so it doesn't feel out of place, but differet enough that developers and the compiler can easier tell that they are not just regular HTML elements at a glance.
+In conclusion, the ideal syntax should be similar to HTML syntax so it doesn't feel out of place, but different enough that developers and the compiler can easier tell that they are not just regular HTML elements at a glance.

 ## Detailed design